MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/install-moodle-integration.md

 6. Execute the PowerShell script:
     1. Enter `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`.
     2. Enter `.\Moodle-AzureAD-Script.ps1`.
-    3. Sign in to your O365 Adminstrator account in the pop-up window.
+    3. Sign in to your O365 administrator account in the pop-up window.
     4. Enter the name of the Azure AD application (for example, **Moodle/Moodle plugin**).
     5. Enter the URL of your Moodle server.
     6. Copy the **Application ID** and **Application Key** generated by the script, and save them.